Click to enlarge

 + + +

 Mr. Oliver Mogck (1920-2000) was teaching music at Bethel College in St. Paul, Minnesota when he performed the solo in this piece as director of the college's Male Chorus.
 It was a special number that he included in the repertoire during the Bethel Male Chorus' tour of northern Europe in 1978.
 The copy of this piece that was transcribed to produce this edition was in Mr. Mogck's own hand and there is a possibility that he re-voiced the original Greig or made some other adjustments, but since he did not credit himself as an arranger in his manuscript we elected to follow his lead.
 There is no intent on the part of the publisher to slight this great man or his memory in any way.
-He always enjoyed singing this work, as he loved great sacred music his entire life.
+He always enjoyed singing this piece, as he loved great sacred music his entire life.

-The English translation of the first stanza of Brorson's Danish hymn "Den Store Hvide Flok" set to a Norwegian folk tune arranged by Edvard Greig for a cappella TTBB choir with a baritone soloist carrying the melody, BEHOLD A HOST comes in a PDF file of 960K that contains a three page full score plus a license page, four pages in all.
+BEHOLD A HOST The English translation of the first stanza of Brorson's Danish hymn "Den Store Hvide Flok" set to a Norwegian folk tune arranged by Edvard Greig for a cappella TTBB choir with a baritone soloist carrying the melody, comes in a PDF file of 960K that contains a three page full score plus a license page, four pages in all.
 Performance time should be around 2:15.